You may have seen a recent article in the Daily Mail which claimed, without evidence, that electronic cigarettes are worse than tobacco cigarettes.

 We have a pretty strong case.
 The article carries the very real risk that people who would have switched to a device much safer than tobacco cigarettes will continue to use a product which carries a very real risk of death.

 Plus, people who have already stopped smoking tobacco cigarettes in favour of e-cigarettes will return to smoking cigarettes.

 Or to put it another way, the article will contribute to smoking deaths.

 Fancy making a complaint?
-It’s easy – just click here and submit your complaint online!
+It’s easy – just click here and submit your complaint online (page since removed)!